nextflow-io/training/docs/nf_template/6_customizing.md

 !!! info "Private modules repositories"

-    In order to browse private repositories you have to configure the [GitHub CLI auth](https://cli.github.com/manual/gh_auth_login) and provide here your credentials.
+    In order to browse private repositories you have to configure the [GitHub CLI auth](https://cli.github.com/manual/gh_auth_login) and provide your credentials with the command below.

     ```
     gh auth login